SLASSCOM/slasscom-data-analytics-curriculum/regression-analysis/01-introduction-regression-anlaysis.md

 ## Lesson 1

-> Why Python as a programming langauge
+> What is regression ?

 <dl>
 <dt>Self Learning Duration</dt>